 The most common places where you can inflate your tyres is at a petrol station.
 It is recommended that drivers should check tyre pressure every time they stop to fill up their fuel tank.
 Another place where you can inflate your tyres is at a service station bay.

 Inflating a car is an easy task that every driver should be able to do for him or herself.
 Also, note that it is essential always to check the pressure when the tyres are cold.
 Hence, if the car has been in motion, you need to park it for some time in the shade.
 To inflate the tyres, attach the pressure hose to the valve on the rims of your wheel and the pressure machine will do the rest.
 You should do this for all four wheels.

 It is essential to ensure uniform wear and tear on all the tyres, to get the best performance out of the tyres.
 Tyres tend to wear out at a different rate due to many reasons, but in most cases, the front wheel tyres wear out faster because they bear all the weight of the vehicle when braking.

 You can tell a good tyre from its durability, handling in wet weather, and stopping ability.
-You should always best tyres for your car before buying or deciding to change.
-Professional mechanics have experience with most of the tyre brands and will be in a better position to recommend the best tyres.
+You should always find out which are the best tyres for your car before buying or deciding to change.
+Professional mechanics have experience with most of the big tyre brands and will be in a better position to recommend the best tyres.
 However, some of the best performing tyre brands include; Michelin, Pirelli, Bridgestone, Yokohama, Hankook, Toyo Tires, Good Year, Continental, and Dunlop.

 From this discussion, it is clear that the right tyre is critical for a smooth drive on the road.
 The law requires every driver to ensure a good tyre tread of 1.5 minimum depth; otherwise, it is rendered unroadworthy.
 Also, ensure that your tyres have a maximum lifespan of five years.
 Good tyres increase the driver’s control of the car on the road and minimise the chances of causing an accident.